spectrocloud/librarium/README.md

 > [!WARNING]
 >
-> Ensure `Tabs` component has the `queryString` prop set to `parent`.
+> Ensure the`Tabs` component has the `queryString` prop set to `parent`.
 This is required for the component to work.
 The
 > `Tabs` component must also have a `## Versions Supported` heading.
 If you do not follow this format, the content will
 > not be displayed correctly, and as a result, actual tabs will be displayed, and the pack will lose the ability to
 > automatically display the content for the select version the user has specified in the version drop-down.